errilaz/grimo/README.md

 ⚠️ Under heavy construction, pre-alpha state! ⚠️

+⚠️ Working directly on `master` branch - I will break it! ⚠️

 - Automatically build an API from your database schema and use it directly on the front-end.
 - Stop writing boilerplate HTTP endpoints.
 Your database has tables, views, and functions.
 - Stop using ORMs, micro-ORMs, & mappers.
 Your database has types.